CAA(LOCAL) - FISCAL MANAGEMENT GOALS AND OBJECTIVES: FINANCIAL ETHICS

 Each employee who supervises or prepares District financial reports or transactions shall set an example of honest and ethical behavior and shall actively monitor his or her area of responsibility for fraud and financial impropriety.

-Any person who suspects fraud or financial impropriety in the District shall report the suspicions immediately to any supervisor, the Superintendent or designee, the Board President, or local law enforcement.
-Failure to report suspicions about suspected fraud or financial impropriety or failure to cooperate with an ongoing investigation of such matters could result in disciplinary consequences up to and including termination.
+Any person who suspects fraud or financial impropriety in the District shall report the suspicions immediately to a person with authority to investigate the suspicions, including any supervisor, the Superintendent or designee, the District's internal audit services, the Board President, or local law enforcement.

 Reports of suspected fraud or financial impropriety shall be treated as confidential to the extent permitted by law.
 Limited disclosure may be necessary to complete a full investigation or to comply with law.
 All employees involved in an investigation shall be advised to keep information about the investigation confidential.